Thousands of Facebook ads bought by Russians to fool U.S. voters released by Congress

 Patterns quickly emerge in sampling the ads.
 Many of the hundreds of ads placed in April 2016 targeted racial divisions in American society, encouraging African-American political activism by imitating the language and messaging of the Black Lives Matter movement with posts highlighting racist incidents and others the resilience and beauty of the African-American community.

-A smaller sliver that month targeted conservative Facebook users.
-Festooned with American flags, they sounded patriotic themes including reverence for the constitution and calls for Americans to "take care of our vets, not illegals."
+A smaller contingent that month targeted conservative Facebook users.
+Festooned with American flags, they sounded patriotic themes including reverence for the constitution.
+Still others contained calls for Americans to "take care of our vets, not illegals."

 Facebook says it has taken a much more aggressive stance on political and issue ads, forcing people who buy them to verify their identity and location and to reveal publicly who they are.